adithyarv2007/password-strength-checker/README.md

 1) Python 3
 2) Standard Library (getpass)

-How to run
+How to run:
 checker.py

-Example output
+Example output:
 Enter the password: abc
 Weak password
 Your password score is 2/10